ppy/osu-wiki/news/2025/2025-11-20-global-taiko-showdown-concludes.md

 <a class="avatar news-chat-quote__avatar" href="https://osu.ppy.sh/users/14102976" style="background-image: url('/wiki/shared/avatars/Hivie.jpg')"></a>

-<p class="news-chat-quote__username"><a class="news-chat-quote__colour-no-group" href="https://osu.ppy.sh/users/14102976">Hivie</a></p>
+<p class="news-chat-quote__username"><a class="news-chat-quote__colour-nat" href="https://osu.ppy.sh/users/14102976">Hivie</a></p>

 I think MGTS has been a refreshing experience overall for me and the community — osu!taiko contests are pretty sparse and there isn't much going on apart from [MBC](/wiki/Contests/Monthly_Beatmapping_Contest) ever since the last [osu!taiko Featured Artist Cup](/wiki/Contests/o!tFAC/3) was held 3 years ago.
 This year's MGTS took last iteration's formula and iterated on it based on community feedback, which featured 2 distinct changes:

-- Team size dropped from 4-6 to 2-3, which resonated positively with participants given it allowed for easier pairings between friends.
+- Team size dropped from 4–6 to 2–3, which resonated positively with participants given it allowed for easier pairings between friends.
 - We took the GTS flair up a notch and provided a fully custom songs list rather than only one custom song.

 One of the primary positives I noticed while hosting a GTS-affiliated contest is the immediate access to a compendium of high quality songs alongside a stellar roster of cracked artists who are ready to deliver bangers whenever requested — we managed to secure the roster of artists *minutes* after we locked in the format internally LOL.